jotruebl/TheShameOfMountPleasant/index.md

   </div>
 </div>

-The tenant alleges the newspaper postings were part of a tactic to pressure her to acceping a higher rent or else move out to allow the landlord to collect the higher rent he believes he is owed.
+The tenant alleges the newspaper postings were part of a tactic to pressure her into accepting a higher rent or else move out to allow the landlord to collect the higher rent he believes he is owed.
 The landlord did not deny posting the clippings in the evidence they submitted for the dispute resolution hearing, stating "As the owner of the building I can display any legal document I choose in the public areas the same way I display the